 Mademaq's Alejandro Cuervo agreed.
 Representing Cefla finishing equipment in Mexico, Alejandro Cuervo noted increased interest in flat panel finishing, particularly in regard to developments in high gloss and matte applications, with many in attendance looking update their existing technology or increase their capacity.
 The display for digital printing — and the possibilities available with this technology — also drew a lot of notice. added Cefla's Fabio Caroli.

-U.S.-based exhibitors also included Mereen-Johnson, TigerStop and Daubert, a first-time exhibitor which recently opened a sales and distribution center in Mexico.
+Other exhibitors with U.S. locations included Mereen-Johnson, TigerStop and Daubert, a first-time exhibitor which recently opened a sales and distribution center in Mexico.
 Germany’s national pavilion, aptly themed “Made in Germany,” also included exhibits by Awuko, Kaeser, the German Forestry Council (KFW), imos AG, Schmalz, Serra, Tigra and Venjakob.
 Also featuring high-tech machines and applications, China’s national pavilion included companies such as Tiantai Tianmeida Machinery and Linyl Lvran Decorative Material.

 “We are delighted that this year’s MEM Industrial was well received by exhibitors and visitors alike,” said Pfeiffer.
 “Our efforts taken over the preceding months to align the show with current market requirements have clearly paid off.
 By partnering with AMPIMM, the Mexican Association of Wood Industry Suppliers, we have been able to create an industry platform which not only showcases machines in action as well as the latest technologies and applications, but which now also features materials, accessories, fixtures and fittings.
 Our international clients have been showing increasing interest in developing Mexico’s and South America’s fast-growing markets.
 MEM Industrial is the perfect platform for them because it efficiently matches their offering with local buyers.”